tiepdotme/redant-home/portfolio/12wbt-daily-app.md

 lines_of_code: 30k
 technologies: Ruby on Rails, Swift, Angular
 images:
-  -
-    filename: 12wbt-daily-app-1.jpg
+- filename: 12wbt-daily-app-1.jpg
-  -
-    filename: 12wbt-daily-app-2.jpg
+- filename: 12wbt-daily-app-2.jpg
-  -
-    filename: 12wbt-daily-app-3.jpg
+- filename: 12wbt-daily-app-3.jpg
-  -
-    filename: 12wbt-daily-app-4.jpg
+- filename: 12wbt-daily-app-4.jpg
-  -
-    filename: 12wbt-daily-app-5.jpg
+- filename: 12wbt-daily-app-5.jpg

 ---
 You've probably heard about the wildly popular fitness program [12WBT by Michelle Bridges](/portfolio/12wbt/).
 You can read a bit more about [12WBT here](/portfolio/12wbt/).

 Lots of people start digital projects by listing an App as one of their requirements.
-Digging deeper, typically what they __actually__ want is to connect to an audience of customers - many of which are predominantly mobile.
+Digging deeper, typically what they **actually** want is to connect to an audience of customers - many of which are predominantly mobile.
 Don't jump to the solution just yet - an App is just one way to to do this.
 But you need to start by addressing the core requirement - creating something that your audience of customers really want.

 Now 12WBT already had this- they have a very successful digital product, with lots of engaged customers.
 We had already developed the main product so that it was optimised for how their audience was using the product:

-- on their mobile phones
+* on their mobile phones
-- on their desktop or laptops
+* on their desktop or laptops
-- printing out parts and using that during a workout or cooking
+* printing out parts and using that during a workout or cooking

 But there were some specific user issues we needed to address for people using the product on mobile.